Euromoney Learning On-Demand

 Principal topics include:

-- Advanced financial analysis, with case studies based on complex accounts
+- Advanced financial analysis, with case studies based on complex financial statements

 - Debt structuring - creating an optimal capital structure for a client, including debt layering, subject to minimizing WACC and market constraints